littlezaide/BurntcoatHead/matrix/1_orientation.md

-# Orientation
+# Orientation Kiosk

-Structure: a rock-cage structure greets entrants as they enter the Burntcoat Head site from the parking lot.

-## primary
+Location: entry to site from parking lot Description: stone gabion/burnt wood structure

+## front side of structure

+### PRIMARY INFORMATION

-Welcome to Burntcoat Head.
-You're about to experience the world's widest tidal range, at its widest 17 metres (56ft) from lowest low tide to highest high tide.
-Take in the ever changing vista and learn a bit about the Bay of Fundy, the powerful, twice-daily tidal breath of the Atlantic Ocean.
+Welcome to Burntcoat Head Park, site of the world’s highest recorded tides.
+Here you can experience the most extreme tidal range on earth – 17 metres (56ft) at its widest, from lowest low tide to highest high tide.
+Burntcoat Head Park is accessible year-round; the lighthouse museum is open June through October.
+Bask in the Park’s beautiful and ever-changing vistas, explore its natural treasures, and learn about the Bay of Fundy and the powerful, twice-daily tidal breath of the Atlantic Ocean.

-[Site map]
+[site map]

-## secondary
+### SECONDARY INFORMATION

+### Burntcoat Head’s Unusual Name

+This settlement is located on a promontory (head) on the west side of Noel Bay.
+According to legend the place received its name either (1) when Thomas and Robert Faulkner were burning marsh in 1795 and lost a coat by hanging it on bushes too near the fire, or (2) when the crew of a privateer landed to spend the night, one of the men got too near the fire and set his coat ablaze, the others awakening with the cry, “Burnt coat!”

+As colourful as these stories are, it’s more likely that “burnt coat” is an English corruption of “Pointe Cloche,” French for “Bell Point.”
+We know that before 1750, Acadian settler Noel Doiron built a chapel on the west side of Noel Bay, which could have housed a bell.
+Many Nova Scotia place names have evolved in this way.

+## back side of structure

+### PRIMARY INFO

 The tide in the Bay of Fundy moves from lowest to highest every 6 hours and 25 minutes.
-There are 2 high and 2 low tides daily, and they occur at different times from day-to-day.
+There are two high and two low tides daily, and they occur at different times from day to day.
+[include tide-time chart – possibly a chalkboard?]

-Burntcoat Head is best viewed at mid- or low-tide.
-For the chance to explore on the sea floor — briefly, until the sea takes it back — visit at the next low tide.
-Even at high tide, the view is still spectacular.
-Go for a sandwich and come back — and see just how dramatically the water level has changed.
+While the highest tide is Burntcoat Head’s distinction, the best chance to explore the ocean floor is at mid or low tide — briefly, until the sea takes it back.
+At high tide, the view is still spectacular.
+Go for a picnic or a hike, and when you come back you’ll see just how dramatically the water level has changed.
+If your timing is right, you’ll catch one of our splendid sunsets.

-[include tide-time chart]
+### SECONDARY INFO

 Burntcoat Head is one of many sites along the 1400km of pristine Bay of Fundy coastline.
-Once you've taken in Burntcoat, try Fundy Force in Parrsboro to hear about the promise of generating energy from the massive Fundy tides.
-Or head to Cape Split for one of the best hikes in the province with a big view. <could avoid mentioning specific sites as they may change over time>
+Once you’ve seen Burntcoat Head, you could take in Cape Split for one of the best hikes in the province, with a breath- taking view.
+Or visit Fundy Force in Parrsboro to learn about generating energy from the massive Fundy tides.
+And the Fundy Geological Museum in Parrsboro houses amazing fossils, including the unique and ancient teraterpeton hrynewichorum, discovered right here in Burntcoat Head.

-[include map of Bay of Fundy sites]
+[graphic indicating distances to other nearby sites]